vladak/fusebox/README.md

 <img src="img/wago.JPG" alt="drawing" width="400"/>

 The only struggle I had was powering the Feather.
 It turned out that both +V and -V outputs from the power supply have to be used.
+There is very nice tear down video of the DR-15-5 on https://www.youtube.com/watch?v=2S5OFr9VSnY , which actually made me think about how to connect it properly.
-The +V connected to the USB input/output and -V connected to GND.
+The +V is connected to the USB input/output pin and -V is connected to GND pin.
 Thus, the -V is connected to the Wago connector together with the GND from Feather and the '-' impluse contact from the power meter.